PokemonAutomation/ComputerControl/Wiki/Developer/Git.md

 # Beginner Guide for Using Github to Contribute

 We use Github to host our codebase and allow open-source development.
-This guide is for developers that know a little bit of Git but don't know how to use it and Github to contribute to an opensource Github project.
+This guide is for developers who know a little bit of Git but don't know how to use it and Github to contribute to an opensource Github project, or for developers who want to refresh the knowledge of Github development.

 To complete a feature, we use the standard Github development cycle:
 - Fork the [Arduino-Source](https://github.com/PokemonAutomation/Arduino-Source/tree/main/SerialPrograms/Source) repository (repo for short) so that you have a complete copy of the codebase repo under your own Github account.
 - Clone your copied repo to your local machine.
 Make sure your downloaded local repo is linked to your online Github repo.
+- Build the **SerialPrograms** executable using CMake, Visual Studio, VS Code, QCreator or other tools.
+- Some of the automation programs listed in the **SerialPrograms** require additional resources in the form of files in a folder named `Resources`.
+You can download the folder from our latest [program releases](https://github.com/PokemonAutomation/ComputerControl/releases) or from the Github repo [Packages](https://github.com/PokemonAutomation/Packages).
+Place the `Resources`folder at the same folder hierarchy as the folder of the built **SerialPrograms** executable, so that when launching the executable it can find the resource folder correctly.
+For example, if the path of **SerialPrograms** is `C:\git\Arduino-Source\build\SerialPrograms.exe` then the resource folder should be `C:\git\Arduino-Source\Resources`.
-- Make a new branch on your local machine.
+- Make a new Git branch on your local machine.
 You can name the branch by the name of the new feature you would like to implement.
 - Add commits of new code change to the branch.
-- Test the code of this branch to make sure it works and it won't cause problems when merged to the trunk (aka main branch) of the codebase.
+- Test the code of this branch to make sure it works and it won't cause problems when merged to the Git trunk (aka main branch) of the codebase.
 - Push (aka upload) this branch from your local machine to your Github repo.
 - On Github, send a pull request (PR for short) to notify our repo maintainers that a feature development is ready for review.
 - The repo maintainers review the new code in the branch, comment on it and give some suggestions if needed.